-- (1) If the Council is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Council must appoint a disciplinary subcommittee of at least 3 independent parties to hear the matter and determine what action, if any, to take against the member. - (2) The members of the disciplinary subcommittee- - (a) may be Council members, members of the Chamber or anyone else; but - (b) must not be biased against, or in favour of, the member concerned.
+- (1) If the Council is satisfied that there are sufficient grounds for taking disciplinary action against a member, the Council must appoint a disciplinary subcommittee to hear the matter and determine what action, if any, to take against the member. - (2) The members of the disciplinary subcommittee- - (a) may be Council members, members of the Chamber or anyone else; but - (b) must not be biased against, or in favour of, the member concerned.